Skip to main content

 Teachers and school leaders pay attention to this growth.
 Engagement, communication, confidence, and social-emotional development matter alongside academic progress.

-Six ways connection is built into the school year.
+Five ways connection is built into the school year.

 Connection is not left to chance.
 It is built through repeated rhythms, shared traditions, smaller groups, family communication, and real opportunities to meet.